dpstart/AI-project/README.md

 - A user can accept/reject the invitation
 - If all the invitation for the team are accepted, all the other proposal including the members of just created team are evicted;
 - If also only one invitation for a team is rejected or expires, the team is evicted;
+- A team is evicted by setting his course to null;

 0. Input are received from the client form (Name of the team, members list, expiration time)
 1. If the team proposal (name, memebrs list, # members,...) respect the setted constraints, a disabled team is created along with as many token as the number of invited students;